About

 Editor/Publisher

 Michael W. Phillips Jr. (he/him) is a writer, editor, filmmaker, film curator, bookseller, and publisher based on the south side of Chicago.
-His fiction and poetry have appeared in Grievous Angel and Disturbed Digest, and he is the co-author of the nonfiction book Gold: Nature and Culture (with Rebecca Zorach, Reaktion Books, 2016).
-He has been an editor and proofreader for more than twenty years, and he is an associate member of the Horror Writers Association.
-He has worked in Chicago’s film exhibition industry for almost two decades, and he currently runs South Side Projections, a nonprofit that presents film screenings and discussions at locations around Chicago’s south side.
+His fiction and poetry have appeared in Grievous Angel and Disturbed Digest and is forthcoming from the Magazine of Fantasy and Science Fiction. and he is the co-author of the nonfiction book Gold: Nature and Culture (with Rebecca Zorach, Reaktion Books, 2016).
+He has been an editor and proofreader for more than twenty years, and he is an active member of the Horror Writers Association.
+He also worked in Chicago’s film exhibition industry for almost two decades.
 He creates found-footage music videos for Chicago-based bands, and his short documentaries about Chicago artists and musicians have screened around North America and Europe.

 Land Acknowledgement